User Management Commands¶

 Managing User Accounts¶

-As an alternative to the web user interface, you can also add, view, modify, and delete user accounts by running the following commands in a terminal:
+As an alternative to the web user interface, you can run the following commands in a terminal to perform tasks such as adding, viewing, editing and deleting user accounts:

 CLI Command | Description |